AlunAlun/progressivepointclouds/README.md

 # Progressive Pointclouds in WebGL
 ================================

 Library for loading progressive point clouds in WebGL.
-It is formed of two parts, a server (offline) component and a web-based client.
+It is formed of two parts, an offline component and a web-based client.
 The offline component processes raw pointcloud data and outputs a series of files which are downloaded by the client in order to progressively render the pointcloud dataset

 ## Offline Component
 ### Compiling